pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Taxonomic Uncertainty

+Sometimes taxonomic name usages are accompanied by a status indicating that the placement of the name in the taxonomy is uncertain.

 **Def.
 (Taxonomic Uncertainty)** This status is used after a name when there is some sort of ambiguity related to the name.